annotation/stam/README.md

     * *MUST* offer an interface to retrieve all annotations
     * *MUST* offer an interface to retrieve all annotations with data that uses a specific key (`DataKey`).
     * *MUST* offer an interface to retrieve all annotations that carry the given data (`AnnotationData`) (entails and extends the previous point).
+        * *SHOULD* support most or all of the comparison tests as expressed by `DataOperator`
     * *MUST* offer an interface to retrieve all annotations that point to a given annotation
     * *MUST* offer an interface to retrieve all annotations that are pointed at by a given annotation
     * *MUST* offer an interface to retrieve all annotations that point to a given text selection (in a given resource)